 Finding the Right Replacement Gutter Joint

 If you have older gutters, you might be concerned that you’ll struggle to find a replacement that fits with the rest of your system.
-But luckily, most modern gutter fittings are interchangeable with other brands, and lots of manufacturers actually have charts comparing the sizes and profiles of their products to that of their competitors.
-If you know the size, material, and profile you need, you’ll generally be able to find a new joint without any problems.
+But luckily, most modern gutter fittings are interchangeable with other brands, but again check out gutter compatibility chart.
+If you know the manufacturer, size, material, and profile you need, you’ll generally be able to find a new joint without any problems.

 Leaks vs Clogs in Your Gutter System